 Today’s business environment changes rapidly – change is continuous and at an increasing rate.
 To become and remain successful and competitive, businesses must continuously improve their processes.
 Failure to do so is likely to result in higher costs, lower revenues, less motivated employees and fewer satisfied customers.

 Business Process improvement is a continual process that aims at attaining efficiency through continual improvement by reiterating the processes.
 BPI is the way you improve current as-is state, where you have problems and issues (look for failure demands, wastes and eliminate them) – so you got to your to-be state.

 What is Business Process Reengineering (BPR)?

 BPR is a strategy based on aspiration which aims to redesign the process almost from scratch.
 You go first for customer value propositions.
 It takes into consideration the input and the desired output and comes up with an efficient process to achieve the aim.
-Thus, business process reengineering is a radical approach to current business process.
+Thus, Business Process Reengineering is a radical approach to the current business process.
 Business process re-engineering necessarily means replacing the existing system.

 BPI vs BPR